 Undergraduate Research Opportunity Program (PSY299Y and PSY399Y) Please note that we are not currently recruiting new ROP students.
 Are you entering your second or third year at the University of Toronto and interested in how the developing brain remembers?
 An ROP is a great opportunity for students early in their academic careers to engage in an original research project with a professor in exchange for course credit.
 Students who apply to an ROP in Psychology would receive a full-course credit of PSY299Y or PSY399Y.
 Visit the Faculty of Arts and Science website for more information on ROPs.

 Undergraduate Individual Project Courses (PSY405H/Y and PSY406H/Y) Please note that we are not currently recruiting new individual project students.
 Students who wish to engage in an applied research project can apply for an Individual Project course (either half-course or full-course).
 Visit the Psychology Department's website for more information on Individual Project Courses.

-Graduate students We are looking to recruit new graduate students to begin in Fall 2021!
+Graduate students Please note that we are not currently recruiting new graduate students to begin in Fall 2022!
 Dr. Schlichting advises students through the Psychology PhD program at U of T. Interested students should contact the Principal Investigator directly for more information.